 James spent seven years at Amnesty International, where as a deputy director he managed the organization’s research and advocacy on multiple themes – including migrant labour, business and human rights, arms control and the death penalty – and was the Middle East deputy director.

 James previously worked for the UK Foreign Office for six years, mainly focusing on the Middle East and Africa, and was a deputy director at the anti-corruption organization Transparency International.
 He speaks English and Arabic and has a Masters in International Politics from SOAS, University of London.
 He is based in London and is a visiting fellow of the European Centre for Foreign Relations.

 Fabien is a FairSquare associate.
 He has over a decade of human rights experience, focusing on corporate accountability, migrant workers rights and the USA.

 Fabien was research and project manager for FairSquare’s Five Corridors Project.
 He was previously at BSR, where he provided human rights research and guidance for businesses in the construction, food & beverage and technology sectors.
-Previously, Fabien was special adviser on sports and labour rights at Amnesty International, with a focus on the Qatar 2022 World Cup.
-He also worked on Guantanamo Bay, torture in the CIA secret detention programme and US criminal justice issues including police use of force, solitary confinement, and sentencing of juveniles.
+Before that, Fabien was special adviser on sports and labour rights at Amnesty International.
+He also worked on Guantanamo Bay, the CIA secret detention programme and US criminal justice issues including police use of force, solitary confinement, and sentencing of juveniles.

 Fabien has a Masters in Migration & Law from Queen Mary’s, University of London.
 He speaks English, French and Mauritian creole.
 He is based in Paris.